xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 * --subst_type: Whether to process files with/without substitutions.

 * --layout: One of "radial", "mds", "kamada", or "universal".
-See above for a description of each layout.
+See the introduction of [5_plot_graph](#5plotgraph) for a description of each layout.

 #### *plot_graph.py*